 Figure 8.
-Number of non-influenza respiratory virus detections at PathWest by week, WA, 2023 to 2024 YTD
+Number of non-influenza respiratory virus detections at PathWest by week, WA, 2024 to 2025 YTD

-Respiratory syncytial virus Parainfluenza 1-3 Human metapneumovirus Adenovirus Rhinovirus
+Parainfluenza 1-3 Human metapneumovirus Adenovirus

+Rhinovirus

 Note: This graph is a count of all WA samples positive for a common respiratory virus other than influenza reported by PathWest.
 Rhinovirus detections have increased since July 2024.
 This reflects a change in laboratory testing scope which has increased the number of Rhinovirus tests performed and does not necessarily reflect increasing incidence of this virus.